trunghng/trunghng.github.io/content/posts/reinforcement-learning/trpo.md

 math: true
 eqn-number: true
 ---
-> Notes on TRPO.
+> Notes on policy optimization using trust region method.
 <!--more-->

 ## Preliminaries
-We begin by recalling definition of MDPs, coupling and total variation distance.

 ### Markov Decision Processes{#mdp}
 An infinite-horizon discounted **Markov Decision Process** (**MDP**) is defined as the tuple $(\mathcal{S},\mathcal{A},P,r,\rho_0,\gamma)$, where